-James Hellwege has served as the risk management chair of the Colonial District of the National Capital Area Council (Washington, D.C. area), has been a presenter of risk management principles to hundreds of adult volunteers at district-based BALOO, Boy Scout Leader Specific Training and Introduction to Outdoor Leader Skills, as well as at wilderness first aid courses, before Venture crews, council-sponsored Powder Horn and Backcountry Outdoor Leader Skills training, moderator/presenter at an “Outdoor Risk Management Forum” for adult leaders, a presenter on the topic of risk management at both the National Capital Area Council’s and Chester County Council’s University of Scouting, and before an Association for Experiential Education-sponsored conference, and outdoor risk management consultant.
+James Hellwege has served as the risk management chair of the Colonial District of the National Capital Area Council (Washington, D.C. area), has been a presenter of risk management principles to hundreds of adult volunteers at district-based BALOO, Boy Scout Leader Specific Training and Introduction to Outdoor Leader Skills, as well as at wilderness first aid courses, before Venture crews, council-sponsored Powder Horn and Backcountry Outdoor Leader Skills training, moderator/presenter at (and organizer of) an “Outdoor Risk Management Forum” for adult leaders, a presenter on the topic of risk management at both the National Capital Area Council’s and Chester County Council’s University of Scouting, and before an Association for Experiential Education-sponsored conference, and outdoor risk management consultant.

 The author’s Scouts have participated in numerous high adventure programs, including Philmont, Double H High Adventure Base, Northern Tier (OKPIK), Florida Sea Base, Maine High Adventure Base, Bechtel Summit Reserve, Claytor Lake Aquatics Base, kayaked on Lake Champlain, sailed on the Chesapeake Bay, and canoed and backpacked in the Adirondacks.